crypticCaroline/puppyplaymates/docs/features.md

 * If the user is not signed in the button will take them back to the homepage

 #### 500
-* If there is an internal server error the user will be shown a message to say the account may no longer be active (if the account has been deleted) or the profile is incomplete if it is their own profile, and they didn't complete registration fully then they will be able to click the Build profile button to take them back to finish the set up.
+* If there is an internal server error the user will be shown a message to say  the error has occurred.
 * They will also get button to take them back to their profile if they are a session user and back to the homepage if not.

 #### 403